EtherealEngine/Digital-Beings/README.md

 ![alt_text](https://github.com/XRFoundation/DigitalBeing/blob/main/readme_images/Screenshot_288.png)
 Port forwarding is needed in order to enable public access to a service, like the database, the web server or the bot manager.

+If port forwarding is not an option, then [ngrok](https://ngrok.com/) is a helping option, it creates a tunnel that enables public access to your computer
+In order to use NGROK, you will need to install it (it supports both windows and linux) and run `ngrok http port` through CMD/Terminal.
+This command will generate a new URL that will be later use for public access.
+This step can be used for the Editor, Twilio or Messenger, which needs public access to the computer.

 ## Requirements

 * [Digital Being](https://github.com/XRFoundation/DigitalBeing) requires the following to run: